Garyson1204/HGINet/README.md

 # HGINet

-Siyuan Yao, Hao Sun, Tian-Zhu Xiang, Xiao Wang and Xiaochun Cao
+##Authors: ##Siyuan Yao, Hao Sun, Tian-Zhu Xiang, Xiao Wang and Xiaochun Cao

 > The training and testing experiments are conducted using PyTorch with 4 NVIDIA GeForce RTX 3090 GPUs of 24 GB Memory.